zschreib1/traffic-ai/README.md

 In order to lower the loss and increase the accuracy of my model, I tweaked and fine-tuned the hyperparameters: I iteratively changed the number of layers, the number of neurons per layer etc.

 ## Getting started
 Inside of the traffic directory, run **pip3 install -r requirements.txt** to install this project’s dependencies: *opencv-python* for image processing, *scikit-learn* for ML-related functions, and *tensorflow* for neural networks.
+Download the [data set](https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip) for this project and unzip it.
+Move the resulting gtsrb directory inside of your traffic directory.